 Dorothy has a Master of Public Administration from Monash University and an LLB from Victoria University of Wellington.
 She is an Enrolled Barrister and Solicitor of the High Court of Wellington.

-Ed joined the SIU in March 2016.
+Ed has been part of the team since March 2016.
 He was previously a Principal Advisor at the NZ Treasury where he acted as their lead on the social impact bonds pilots and other related initiatives.

 Prior to joining the Treasury in 2013, Ed was a Director in the Finance & Economics practice at PwC NZ where he specialised in providing commercial advice to wide range of government agencies.

 Before moving to New Zealand in 2010, Ed spent five years as an investment analyst at a London-based hedge fund, IBIS Capital Partners LLP.
 Ed’s investment experience builds on his early career as a management consultant at Arthur D. Little, Strategy Advisor at the UK communications regulator, OFCOM, and Strategy Manager at the global telecommunications company, O2 Telefonica.

 Ed has a Bachelor of Arts in Politics, Philosophy and Economics (PPE) from Oxford University.

 Doug has been with the SIA since early 2016, previously as the Architect for the Data Exchange.

 The majority of his recent experience was in architecture and management in the banking industry.
 While data, analytics, and software systems are potentially powerful technologies it’s people that matter most to Doug, which is why he designs business and technical solutions around people.
 He's proud of New Zealand’s international reputation for social progression and transparency.

 Doug studied Electrical and Electronics Engineering at Auckland University, and is a Microsoft Certified Systems Engineer (MCSE), Solution Developer (MCSD), and Database Administrator (MCDBA).